Xyehtz/Piolin.js/PATCH_NOTES.md

     4. help, shows the command list.
 - Ping no longer is only available for the Dev.
 - The bot is now completely in english.

+### Known Bugs

+- The command `happy-birthday` is sending the birthday of the user everyday of the month, I'm working on a fix for this, hope to fix this bug soon.

 ## Version 1.0.3 (05-16-2023)